 Best budget folding electric bike

-Lectric is a new company that’s exploded onto the scene with its range of cheap folding electric bike models.
-The XP 2.0 folds up to be suitcase-sized 37x18x27 inches, perfect for going in elevators, storage, or taking on public transport.
+Lectric is a newish company that’s exploded onto the scene with its range of cheap folding electric bike models.
+The XP 3.0 folds up to be suitcase-sized 37x18x28 inches, perfect for going in elevators, storage, or taking on public transport.

-At 63 lbs (28kg), it’s not the lightest ebike but it sure packs a punch for its size.
-A powerful 500W motor gives you 60Nm of torque powered by a throttle that will take you up to 20mh (32km/h) before you have to pedal.
-The 460Wh battery will keep going for 45 miles (72km) on one charge, making the XP 2.0 a great long-distance ebike.
+At 64 lbs, it’s not the lightest eBike, but it sure packs a punch for its size.
+A powerful 500W motor gives you 55Nm of torque powered by a throttle that will take you up to 20mh before you have to pedal.
+The 500Wh battery will keep going for 45 miles on one charge, making the XP 3.0 a great medium-distance ebike.

-On top of all that you get lights, a rack that holds 75lbs (34kg), solid disc brakes, and comfy 3″ tires.
-You can even upgrade the top speed to 28mph (45km/h) if the laws in your area allow.
-The components aren’t brand names but for the price, it’s convenient and easy commuting.
+On top of all that, you get lights, a rack that holds 150 lbs, solid disc brakes, and comfy 3″ tires.
+You can even upgrade the top speed to 28mph (45km/h) if the laws in your area allow it.
+The components aren’t brand names, but for the price, it’s convenient and easy to commute.